zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\cr
 \end{aligned}
 $$

-is the refracted (or the transmitted) view vector.
-We must caution that, in certain cases, the value of the expression inside the square root is a negative number.
-This invalidates the refracted direction and implies that the light has been *totally internally reflected* by the surface.

 Notice that the visibility terms (and the vector area $\small \bm{m} dA$) are the only ones that explicitly depend on the position $\small \bm{p}$.
 Intuitively, that is because visibility is a non-local property -- it connects a point to the entire surface.